-We’ve written before on this blog about the importance of recycling in order to reduce your wastage and do you bit to help the planet by limiting your landfill contributions.
+We’ve written before on this blog about the importance of recycling to reduce your wastage and do your bit to help the planet by limiting your landfill contributions.

 This week, we thought we’d take a different approach to trash.
 Rather than putting it all out for the recycle trucks, why not have a go at turning your trash into something beautiful?